Ananthagiri Hills, Vikarabad district

 Ananthagiri Hills is located in Vikarabad district, Telangana, India.
 The water flows from these hills to Osman Sagar, also known as Gandipet lake, and Himayathsagar.

 It is one of the dense forests in Telangana.
+Flowers at Ananthagiri Hills, in Rangareddy district of Telangana, India, include teak (Tectona grandis).
 Ananthagiri Temple is located in this forested area.
 It is the birthplace of Musi river, also called as Muchkunda River, which flows through Hyderabad, 5 km from Vikarabad.